David Álvarez (artist): Warner Bros.

 Álvarez read in an animation magazine that Warner Bros. was making new projects, among them Space Jam.
 He sent samples of his work and after a year of waiting was finally contacted and began working for them as a freelance artist.
 The first story that he drew was an Animaniacs story and the second story was a Sylvester story called "Frankentweety".

 Álvarez developed the idea of including cameos of obscure Looney Tunes characters within the storyboard panels.
 Among the people he has worked with and whom he considers his inspiration are Chuck Jones, Tex Avery and Bob Clampett.
 He also illustrated a short Chuck Jones tribute story written by Dan Slott.

-On August 29, 2018, comics with DC villains with the Looney Tunes, which were illustrated by Alvarez, were released.
-In 2019, Alvarez disclosed that he was working as a character designer in Space Jam: A New Legacy, however, when the film was released in July 2021, Alvarez found that he was not credited, which led to controversy & spawned the trend #CreditAllArtists.
+On August 29, 2018, comics with DC villains with the Looney Tunes, which were illustrated by Álvarez, were released.
+In 2019, Alvarez disclosed that he was working as a character designer in Space Jam: A New Legacy, however, when the film was released in July 2021, Álvarez found that he was not credited, which led to controversy & spawned the trend #CreditAllArtists.